 This resume for a restaurant worker paints a picture of someone you can depend on in a clinch.

 Pro Tip: Don't have achievements like the ones above?
 Start some!
 Most don't take long.
 They look great on a high end restaurant resume, and who knows.
 You might have fun.

 Feeling kind of light on content for your restaurant waiter resume "other" sections?
 See our guide:

 +20 Best Examples of Hobbies & Interests To Put on a Resume (5 Tips)

 Here's the Most Common Myth About Cover Letters

 It's not true that nobody will read your restaurant cover letter.

-What the "experts" mean is, nobody will read a boring cover letter.
+What the "experts" mean is, nobody will read a